Friday, 10 May 2013

 You know that feeling you get when you are in desperate need of a Plumber?

 You see, without a Plumber you can't have a wash or go about your daily chores.
 You are a little bit 'stranded' without your water.
 So you call the Plumbing company and they say "Yes, we can help, we will send round a plumber to you tomorrow.
 He will be there at any time between 8am and 8pm - so you will need to stay put for the day and just wait in for him, ok?"
-Annoying - yes.
-But you need access to water and one day spent inside won't be too bad.
-You don't understand why they can't be more 'specific' about your time slot - but Hey Ho!
-At least, at the end of the day, you know you'll get a result.

 Well... imagine that you wait in that day, and the hours tick by, and it gets to 8pm and there is no plumber.
-Then imagine that all you can do is continue to wait, day after day, for this illusive plumber.
+Then imagine that all you can do is continue to wait, day after day, for this elusive plumber.
 The hours turn in to days, the days turn in to nights - and before you know it... you have waited in for this Bastard calling himself a Plumber for. a. week.

 It has now been six days.
 My baby is six days overdue.
 Six days overcooked.